 The More menu ⁞ ▾ contains a number of other actions.
 Many items will be grayed out if you do not have one or more Computers selected in the main pane.

 The large area of the page where the list of computers is displayed.
-Note that you can not change the displayed columns, but you can change the quick view fields that are displayed when you click the disclosure triangles.
-You can also change how records are grouped.
-These settings are under the Arrange Fields button in the ribbon.
+You can change the displayed columns and grouping from the Arrange Columns ◫ button in the ribbon.

-You can also use the Search bar in the header to search for a device by any of the column data as well as Asset ID.
+You can use the Search bar in the header to search for anything in any displayed column.
 Combining the Scope and Divisions filtering options allows for robust and detailed results that can then be further quick searched.

 The Devices page is much like the Computers page, but you can not create or edit Divisions here.
 The main difference is instead of the Login Types you see Categories.
 These are built in and can not be modified, but you can create custom Types under any Category using the Custom Columns under Settings.
 Sassafras tends to consider things like tablets and mobile devices as Computers, and all other peripheral items and other equipment as Devices.
 That is, although we do not have a client for iOS or Android, those mobile devices can be imported using our admin scripts from Jamf or InTune, and we create them under Computers due to the amount of data available for them.
 Devices have many fewer data fields, but also highly customized ones by Category.